SEO is still a very new field - and that can make it hard to communicate its value.

 A post should focus on one primary keyword, several secondary keywords, and about 15-20 related tertiary keywords and other related terms.

-If you opt to use Surfer's Content Planner, you'll receive dozens of content clusters to build your money page, and supporting pages based on keywords that often rank together.
+If you opt to use Surfer's Keyword Research Tool, you'll receive dozens of content clusters to build your money page, and supporting pages based on keywords that often rank together.

 Include semantic keywords as well, or keywords that are conceptually related to your primary keyword in some way.
 Google’s algorithms take into account not just what people are searching for, but why they’re searching for it.
 Surfer's CP will share search volume and search intent!